The dignity and calm of the cemetery should be respected at all times.

-No tree or shrub shall be planted in or removed from the Cemetery, without the express permission of the Town Clerk.
+No tree or shrub shall be planted in, or removed from the Cemetery, without the express permission of the Town Clerk.

 No seat or bench shall be placed in the Cemetery without the permission of the Town Council.
 Applications for authority to locate a seat or bench should be submitted to the Town Clerk.

 To comply with health and safety regulations, seats may be placed in the Cemetery within designated areas and must not be moved without the permission of the Town Council.

 Fees and Charges

 All fees and charges must be paid to the Town Clerk of Gillingham Town Council at the time of giving notice of the interment/erection of memorial etc. cheques should be made payable to Gillingham Town Council.

 The fees and charges are reviewed on an annual basis and any changes recorded in the minutes for the meeting.
 Copies of amended fees will be sent to each Funeral Director, following revision, and will also be displayed at the reception desk at the Town Hall and published on the Town Council’s Web Site.

 Human remains shall not be removed, except by the Exhumation Order from the Department of the Environment, or other appropriate Statutory Authority.

 The Town Council is able to carry out searches of burial records and graves by appointment (charges may apply).
 To make an appointment please contact The Town Clerk, School Road, Gillingham SP8 4QR (Tel: 0147 823588) or email: GTC@gillinghamdorset-tc.gov.uk